RodolfosmFreitas/RodolfosmFreitas.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Research Associate in Synthetic Fuel Utilisation by the QMUL in 2023.
-Before this appointment, he held the "IF@ULB" Postdoctoral Fellowship since 2021, co-funded by the Université libre de Bruxelles and the European Commission within the framework of MARIE SKLODOWSKA-CURIE actions (H2020).
+Before this appointment, I held the "IF@ULB" Postdoctoral Fellowship since 2021, co-funded by the Université libre de Bruxelles and the European Commission within the framework of MARIE SKLODOWSKA-CURIE actions (H2020).
 I received my PhD in Mechanical Engineering from the Federal University of Rio de Janeiro in 2020.
-My research interest is focused on Machine Learning with applications to fuel property and combustion emission predictions; Molecular dynamics simulation; Thermofluid Modelling/Simulation for Sustainable Energy Utilisation; and Development of Uncertainty Quantification (UQ) techniques for calibration and validation of simplified (reduced) chemical kinetics models; Modeling of turbulence-chemistry interactions for combustion models.
+My research interest is focused on Scientific Machine Learning with applications to fuel property and combustion emission predictions; Molecular dynamics simulation; Thermofluid Modelling/Simulation for Sustainable Energy Utilisation; and Development of Uncertainty Quantification (UQ) techniques for calibration and validation of simplified (reduced) chemical kinetics models; Modeling of turbulence-chemistry interactions for combustion models.

 Short Bio
 ======